Living builds give a respite to city-dwellers.

 You might be wondering, is it really possible for buildings to meet these best practices?

 Yes, it is!
-We have visited two of them: The Kendeda Building for Innovative Sustainable Design on the Georgia Tech campus in Atlanta, GA, and the Frick Environmental Center in Pittsburg, PA.
+We have visited two of them: The Kendeda Building for Innovative Sustainable Design on the Georgia Tech campus in Atlanta, GA.
+And the Frick Environmental Center in Pittsburg, PA.

 The Kendeda Building for Innovative Sustainable Design is a winner of the Living Building Challenge Certification.